Delta18-Git/docker_snapraid_btrfs/README.md

 ## Usage
-This container is configured using two files `snapraid.conf` and `snapraid-runner.conf`.
+This container is configured using two files `snapraid.conf` and `snapraid-btrfs-runner.conf`.
 These files neet to be mounted into the container at `/config` before the container starts.
+The snapper configs also must be present at `/config/snapper-configs`

 ### Docker Compose example
 ```
-version: '3.8'

 services:
   app:
-    image: ghcr.io/fightforlife/docker_snapraid:master
+    image: ghcr.io/Delta18-Git/docker_snapraid_btrfs:master
     restart: always
     privileged: true
     volumes: